-Unlock your imagination, expand your thinking and polish your writing with Massey’s BA (Creative Writing).
+Unlock your imagination, expand your creative thinking and polish your writing.

-Inspiration, communication and vocation are at the heart of Massey’s exciting BA (Creative Writing).
+Inspiration, communication and vocation are at the heart of Massey’s exciting Bachelor of Arts (Creative Writing).

-Creative writing offers you flexibility in writing original work in a variety of genres: learn to write fiction, scripts for the stage and screen, poetry, creative non-fiction, life writing and travel writing.
+Creative writing offers you flexibility in writing original work in a variety of genres.
+Learn to write fiction, poetry, creative non-fiction, travel writing, and scripts for the stage and screen.

-Our award-winning teachers are also internationally acclaimed writers who teach from their own first-hand experience in moving from idea to page, polishing their work and sending it off to be published or performed.
+Our award-winning teachers are internationally acclaimed writers in their own right.
+They teach from their own first-hand experience in moving from idea to page, polishing their work and sending it off to be published or performed.

-Your third year has a vocational focus: you’ll produce a working manuscript of your own writing.
-You also have the opportunity to gain hands-on editing and publishing experience or facilitate a creative writing arts project in your local community.
+Your third year has a vocational focus.
+You’ll develop your writing in a genre of your choice and learn how to submit it for publishing.
+You’ll also have the opportunity to gain hands-on editing and publishing experience, or facilitate a creative writing arts project in your local community.

 Students who have taken our creative writing courses have gone on to publish poems, stories, essays and books as well as winning some of New Zealand’s top writing prizes.
 Why not join them?